If you’re selling a house in South Carolina but need some help, we’ve got you covered.

 For most sellers, it simply takes too much time and carries too much risk (and stress), to be a good option.

-A better option for saving on realtor commissions is to work with an agent matching service like Clever, which pre-negotiates 1.5% listing fees with its network of top local agents.
+A better option for saving on realtor commissions is to work with our agent matching service, which pre-negotiates 1.5% listing fees with its network of top local agents.

 Option 3.
 Sell to a cash buyer